Ankinidesai/SIGProject_TodoList/README.md

 Key components:
  Configuration Files:

- web.config file: contains all the necessary configuration information of this web application global.asax: contains all the URL routing rules
+ 1. web.config file: contains all the necessary configuration information of this web application.
+ 2. global.asax: contains all the URL routing rules

 Models: